 I think that we have to learn to notice when something good is happening.
 For example, your child’s smile or laughter.
 When I allowed myself to see my life’s bigger picture, I understood that my child is not going to be that age again and so I should take in what is happening in that minute, or even that second, and experience it to the full with no distractions.

 For me, I’ve always found it hard to live ‘in the moment.’
 It frustrates me when I know other people can easily and it makes me feel like I’m never quite satisfied.
-Because I’ve always lived with anxiety and a depressive side, whenever I’m happy or experiencing something good, I still have the anxious thoughts in the back of my head.
+Because I’ve always lived with anxiety and a depressive side, whenever I’m happy or experiencing something good, I still have anxious thoughts in the back of my head.
 However, after becoming a dad something shifted in me.

 So, I urge you to embrace the good when it happens and not just focus on the struggles you may face.